bjedev/Realtime-Game-Template/README.md

 # Realtime Game Template

+# PLEASE PLEASE PLEASE DO NOT USE THIS!!!
+There is ZERO authentication for letting players access and break your database, and overall this code is embarrassing to even look at nowadays.

 ### Disclaimer: By no means do I think that this is my best code, please feel free to modify it, make Pull Requests, and help me improve it!

 ## What is this?